TimHanewich/AIDA/readme.md

 You can download and use AIDA yourself, for free!
 Visit [the changelog page](./changelog.md) for download links!

 ## Building the Project
+If you modify AIDA and want to build it for yourself, here are the dotnet SDK commands you can use!

 For windows:
 ```
 dotnet publish AIDA.csproj -c Release --self-contained false